-The Committee operates on the principle that the compensation of the Company's executive management, including its chief executive officer and the other executive officers named in the Summary Compensation Table, should be competitive with compensation of executive management at comparable companies but should not be at the top of any range derived from such comparisons.
+The Committee operates on the principle that the compensation of the Company's executive management, including its Chief Executive Officer and the other executive officers named in the Summary Compensation Table, should be competitive with compensation of executive management at comparable companies.
 The Committee also follows a policy of basing a significant portion of the cash compensation of senior executive officers on the operating performance of the Company, and of other members of the executive management team on the performance of the enterprises, units or functions over which they exercise significant management responsibility.
 The Committee's policies are designed to assist the Company in attracting and retaining qualified executive management by providing competitive levels of compensation that integrate the Company's annual and long term performance goals, reward strong corporate performance, and recognize individual initiative and achievement.
-The Committee also believes that stock ownership by management and stock-based performance compensation arrangements are beneficial in the linking of management's and stockholders' interest in the enhancement of stockholder value.
+The Committee also believes that stock ownership by management and stock-based performance compensation arrangements are beneficial in the linking of management's and stockholders' interest in the enhancement of shareholder value.